graphops/docs/docs/launchpad/faq.md

 It's important to acknowledge that while Cilium has better performance and features than Calico, it is a bit trickier to set up.
 Our decision isn't influenced by Launchpad; it's purely a preference based on the operational benefits that Cilium brings to our infrastructure.

+---

+### How active is the Launchpad project?

+**Q: How often is the Launchpad project updated?**

+**A:** The GraphOps team actively maintains the Launchpad project as it is integral to their indexing infrastructure.
+For details on how new versions of applications (ie. Erigon, Graph-node etc) are integrated into Launchpad Charts and Launchpad Namespaces, please refer to our [Release Channels documentation](release-channels.md).
+Additionally, you can learn about our criteria for supporting different Launchpad Namespaces by visiting the [Supported Namespaces page](supported-namespaces.md).
+These resources provide a comprehensive view of our update frequency and decision-making processes regarding the inclusion of new features and applications.

+---

+### I'm not ready to use Launchpad but I use Kubernetes

+**Q: Is this project relevant to me if I use Kubernetes to manage blockchain infrastructure?**

+**A:** Absolutely, the Launchpad project is designed with modularity at its core, making it highly adaptable for users who aren't ready to fully implement all of its components.
+You can benefit from using our Launchpad Charts with Helm to manage specific components of your blockchain infrastructure independently.
+Additionally, our charts are compatible with GitOps workflows, allowing you to integrate them seamlessly into your existing management practices.
+For further insights into how you can leverage the modular aspects of our project, please visit our [Modularity documentation](modularity.md).

 ## Need More Help?